08 Apr 5 Great Yoga Poses to Build Core Strength

 - Cosmic Egg Pose: This pose is out of this world!
 For this exercise, you bring your knees to your chest and hold.
 You’ll notice your body taking the shape of an egg!
 This is a perfect pose for quick warm-ups.
 While holding your knees tightly to your chest, your breathing will steady and you’ll notice your core beginning to put in work.
 It may seem easy at first but the longer you hold the more burn you’ll notice!
 If you’d like a little more of a challenge try holding this position while bringing your arms out to your side, keeping them parallel with the floor.

 - Plank Pose: Planking is one of the most common core exercises.
-This pose not only tones your abdominal area, but you back arms and shoulders as well.
-To begin this pose you’ll start in a table top position, then rising to a push-up position.
+This pose not only tones your abdominal area but your back arms and shoulders as well.
+To begin this pose you’ll start in a tabletop position, then rising to a push-up position.
 Spreading fingers will help you maintain balance while supporting yourself.
 Hold this pose for as long as you can without breaking proper form.

 - Forearm Plank: This pose is very similar to the prior, except this pose focuses more on your abdominal and your lower back.
 Instead of rising to a full push-up position, rest on your elbows and hold for as long as you can without falling out of form.